Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 When using TNaming_NamedShape to create attributes, the following fields of an attribute are filled:

 * A list of shapes called the "old" and the "new" shapes A new shape is recomputed as the value of the named shape.
 The meaning of this pair depends on the type of evolution.
-* The type of evolution: a term of the TNaming_Evolution enumeration:
+* The type of evolution, which is a term of the *TNaming_Evolution* enumeration used for the selected shapes that are placed to the separate label:
-* PRIMITIVE – newly created topology, with no previous history
+	* PRIMITIVE – newly created topology, with no previous history;
-* GENERATED – as usual, this evolution of a  named shape means, that the new shape is created from a low-level old shape ( a prism face from an edge, for example )
+	* GENERATED – as usual, this evolution of a  named shape means, that the new shape is created from a low-level old shape ( a prism face from an edge, for example );
-* MODIFY – the new shape is a modified old shape
+	* MODIFY – the new shape is a modified old shape;
-* DELETE – the new shape is empty; the named shape with this evolution just indicates that the old shape topology is deleted from the model
+	* DELETE – the new shape is empty; the named shape with this evolution just indicates that the old shape topology is deleted from the model;
-* SELECTED – a named shape with this evolution has no effect on the history of the topology; it is used for the selected shapes that are placed to the separate label
+	* SELECTED – a named shape with this evolution has no effect on the history of the topology.

 Only pairs of shapes with equal evolution can be stored in one named shape.

 @subsubsection occt_ocaf_5_2_2 Using naming resources

-The class TNaming_Builder allows you to create a named shape attribute.
+The class *TNaming_Builder* allows you to create a named shape attribute.
 It has a label of a future attribute as an argument of the constructor.
 Respective methods are used for the evolution and setting of shape pairs.
 If for the same TNaming_Builder object a lot of pairs of shapes with the same evolution are given, then these pairs would be placed in the resulting named shape.
 After the creation of a new object of the TNaming_Builder class, an empty named shape is created at the given label.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 // a new empty named shape is created at "label"